Faith. Service. Law.

 I have occasionally received questions about the military environment.
 Some have expressed concern about the attention the military has received for incidents of sexual assault and the existence of otherwise hostile work environments.

-I would not discourage anyone to join the military based upon such news reports.
+I would not discourage anyone from joining the military based on such news reports.
 I would feel comfortable with my daughter’s joining the military.
 But I wouldn’t discount these concerns, either.

 Ignored Complaints